Braves vs. Rockies Player Props Betting Odds

-Player prop betting options for Ronald Acuna Jr., Ryan McMahon and others are available in the Atlanta Braves-Colorado Rockies matchup at Truist Park on Saturday, starting at 4:10 PM ET.
+Sportsbooks have set player props for Ronald Acuna Jr., Ryan McMahon and others when the Atlanta Braves host the Colorado Rockies at Truist Park on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with BetMGM!